Cropy/flask-rest-api/README.md

 # flask-rest-api
- flask rest api with jwt auth
+ Flask REST API with JWT auth and SQLite DB